SteveOv/debingest/README.md

 # debingest

+## Branch for the move to JSON only ingest config (remove cmd line ingest)

 ## Detached Eclipsing Binary Light-curve ingest pipeline

 This code base was developed in VSCode (on Ubuntu 22.04) within and an